parasoft/execute-job-action/README.md

 | `instance` | Specifies the environment instance you want to provision. |

 ### Optional Inputs
-The following inputs are optionsl:
+The following inputs are optional:
 | Input | Description |
 | --- | --- |
 | `abortOnTimeout` | Aborts a job when the execution time exceeds the specified timeout (see `timeoutInMinutes`).
 Set to `true` to enable.
 Default is `false`. |